Life in Japan

 Getting Under the Umbrella

-With Iron Chef Imports spawning a number of sister companies importing vehicles to Australia from other parts of the world, the decision was made to incorporate all the various businesses into one parent company, called Auto Services Group.
+With Iron Chef Imports spawning a number of sister companies importing vehicles to Australia from other parts of the world, the decision was made to incorporate all the various businesses into one parent company, called Auto Services Group, in 2013.
 In practical terms, it doesn’t change the importing experience for our buyers, but recognises that the importing and logistics services we now provide are far broader than they once were.
 Exciting times!

-The New Era – Wheeling and Dealing in Canberra
+Wheeling and Dealing in Canberra

 In 2014, the Department of Infrastructure began the process of reviewing the Motor Vehicles Standards Act, which regulates, among other things, the importation of used vehicles.
 The process has been incredibly laborious (standard procedure in Canberra, I suspect) and has involved many trips to and from Canberra to meet with department officials, government ministers and government senators to make meaningful changes to the system to allow our customers to import the vehicles they’ve always dreamed about.
 It’s a long journey, but it looks like things are finally moving in the right direction.
 Keep an eye on our blog for further updates.